TANDOORI HADDOCK KEDGEREE

-This is one of my favourite meals, and not just because you can have it for breakfast, lunch or supper.
-This incarnation sees a couple of tweaks to this delicious classic – the samphire brings a salty kick whilst the poached egg helps to bind everything with it’s decadent yolk.
+One of my favourite meals, and not just because you can have it for breakfast, lunch or supper.
+This incarnation sees a couple of tweaks to this delicious classic in an effort to reintroduce some Indian flare back into this colonial classic.

 1 Small Onion, finely diced